hughbris/grav-plugin-admin-addon-toast-ui-editor/README.md

 - [ ] Add basic configuration options
 - [ ] Support custom editor options globally and per instance
 - [ ] Document how to add/modify toolbar buttons
+- [ ] Try getting an expanded view similar to default codemirror
+- [ ] Add a debug mode to show the shadow textarea and log to console

 There seem to be infinite tweaks I could make to the JS, and indeed editors can probably be created from a classname alone without needing a custom field type.
 I'm going to reserve my judgement and leave this kind of optimisation to later.